TheMR-777/TheMR-777/cv-study.md

   - **Technologies Used:** Flutter, Google Sheets API, Google Drive API, Google Authentication API

 ### Intermediate in Pre-Engineering
 *F.G.
 Intermediate College, Jhelum Cantt*
 - **Year:** 2019
 - **Marks:** 743/1100
 - **Percentage:** 67.5%

 ### Matriculation
 *F.G.
 Public School, Jhelum Cantt*
 - **Year:** 2017
 - **Marks:** 845/1050
 - **Percentage:** 80.5%

 ## Work Experience

 ### ACE Money Transfer
-**Position:** .NET Developer
-**Duration:** June 2023 - Present
+**Position:** .NET Developer & Architecture Consultant **Duration:** June 2023 - Present
 - **Responsibilities:**
-  - **System Architecture & Design:** Architected and engineered critical systems, including the "ACE Password Vault," featuring bespoke, world-class security.
-Provided expert consultancy on security, cryptography, and scalable PWA architecture.
+  - **System Architecture & Design:** Architected and engineered mission-critical systems from concept to implementation, including the "ACE Password Vault" with bespoke security architecture.
+Provided expert consultancy on security infrastructure, cryptographic implementations, and scalable PWA architecture.
-  - **UI/UX Leadership:** Led the UI/UX design for the new Accounts and Treasury Management Suites after my designs for the Employee Monitoring Suite captured the attention of the CTO and PMs.
-Crafted unique, user-centric interfaces praised for their compactness, readability, and ease of use.
+  - **UI/UX Leadership:** Led the UI/UX design initiatives for enterprise management suites after my innovative designs for the Employee Monitoring Suite gained recognition from executive leadership.
+Created intuitive, efficient interfaces that balance aesthetic appeal with functional excellence.
-  - **Full-Stack Development:** Developed and designed significant components of the Accounts and Treasury Management Systems (AMS/TMS).
-Contributed to making a core web application scalable with a SaaS-first approach, earning praise for cleverly engineered solutions.
+  - **Full-Stack Development:** Designed and developed core components of the Accounts and Treasury Management Systems (AMS/TMS) with a focus on extensibility and scalability.
+Currently serving as key architectural consultant for the company's enterprise ERP initiative, implementing a simplicity-driven approach to complex system design.
-  - **Security & Integration:** Implemented advanced cryptography (RSA, AES, HMAC) and security measures in systems using C++ and .NET.
-Integrated and maintained secure payout partner APIs.
+  - **Security & Integration:** Engineered advanced cryptographic solutions and security measures using C++ and .NET, implementing multi-layered encryption systems (RSA, AES, HMAC) for sensitive financial data and partner APIs.
-  - **System Modernization:** Modernized and optimized legacy systems using .NET 8, .NET 9, and AvaloniaUI, introducing GraphQL APIs to streamline development.
+  - **System Modernization:** Modernized legacy systems through strategic technical migrations to .NET 8/9 and AvaloniaUI, introducing GraphQL APIs to enhance developer experience and system performance.
 - **Achievements:**
-  - Successfully architected and delivered the "ACE Password Vault," a vital and highly secure asset for the company.
-  - My user-centric designs for critical management suites were highly praised by senior leadership and end-users, significantly improving user experience.
+  - Engineered the "ACE Password Vault" from the ground up, delivering a sophisticated security solution that became a critical company asset with world-class protection mechanisms.
+  - Revolutionized the company's approach to UI/UX design through innovative, user-centric interfaces that significantly improved efficiency and user satisfaction across multiple enterprise applications.
-  - Received direct commendation from the CTO and PMs for innovative, scalable architectural solutions and high-quality design work.
+  - Received direct commendation from the CTO for architectural innovations and engineering excellence that solved previously intractable technical challenges.
+  - Transformed the scope of the company's ERP project by architecting a multi-tenant solution capable of serving the entire ACE Group of Companies rather than just a single business unit, significantly increasing the system's value and potential ROI.
-  - Enhanced system security by implementing a two-layer encryption system for a major banking partner API.
+  - Enhanced system security for a major banking partner through a custom-designed two-layer encryption system that exceeded industry standards.
-  - Increased team productivity by 200% through the development of an Employee Monitoring Suite (details in Projects).
+  - Transformed team productivity by engineering an Employee Monitoring Suite that overcame complex OS-level challenges to deliver reliable, high-performance monitoring while maintaining code quality and architectural integrity.
-  - Modernized key internal tools, improving performance and maintainability.
+  - Established reputation as a key technical innovator, earning a role as architecture consultant on the company's strategic ERP initiative.

 ### TeqHolic
 **Position:** Intern
 **Duration:** 3 Months
 - **Responsibilities:**
   - Developed frontend applications using Flutter and Firebase
   - Built **Chirp**, a social media application similar to Twitter